andium/AmazonDRS/README.md

 This guide is not meant to be a complete implementation of the Dash API and is by no means the most effecient or cost effective way to incorporate frictionless purchasing into your product.
 That being said, if you're looking to prototype and hack together your own dash button or frictionless purchase proof of concept, you've come to the right place!

+Before we dive right in it couldn't hurt to run a quick test that will save you some headache later.
+If you're using the WiFi101 library and the ATWINC1500 you may need to load the SSL certificates for Amazon's DRS API endpoints.
+You can check this by running the example [WiFiSSLClient](https://github.com/arduino-libraries/WiFi101/blob/master/examples/WiFiSSLClient/WiFiSSLClient.ino) sketch and attempt to connect (just try a "GET /") to https://api.amazon.com or https://dash-replenishment-service-na.amazon.com.
+If you can't connect you'll have to run the firmware updater and manually load these certificiates before moving forward.
+Here's a [great guide](https://www.arduino.cc/en/Tutorial/FirmwareUpdater) on Arduino's site on how to do this, just scroll down to 'Certificate Loading'.

 # Initial Setup

 ## SNS Simple Notification Service